ulthiel/Magma-UT/Readme.md

 ### Automatic package documenter

 In the directory "Tools/Documenter" there is the Python script "documenter.py" that will automatically create a package documentation consisting of all the intrinsics in the package together with the description given in the source code.
-The documentation is stored in the directory "Doc" of the package directory.
-Here's an example:
+The documentation is stored in the markdown file "Autodoc.md" of the package directory.
+Here's an example call:

 ```
 python2 documenter.py -p "Magma-UT"
 ```

+You can see the result [here](https://github.com/ulthiel/Magma-UT/blob/master/Packages/Magma-UT/Autodoc.md).

 ### Automatic self check system

-In "Tools/Selfcheck" there is a script selfcheck (and its Windows analogue selfcheck.bat) that runs an automatic self check on a package.
+In "Tools/Selfcheck" there is a script ```selfcheck``` (and its Windows analogue ```selfcheck.bat```) that runs an automatic self check on a package.
 The idea is to have a subdirectory "Selfchecks" in the directory of the package that contains Magma program files doing some tests on the package.
 If something is wrong, the code should raise an error.
 Here's an example for the self check testing my compression functions:

 ```
 //We create a large random string, write it to a compressed file and read it